remix-run/react-router/UPGRADE_GUIDE.md

 tree that parent components (`Handler` in the `Router.run` callback) can explicitly define and descendent components can explicitly ask for.
 The stuff on context doesn't show up in a component unless you ask for it.

+**Note:** You can still use our mixins, you'll just get a deprecation warning.

 ```js
 // 0.12.x